Hamas leader says deal to release some hostages could come soon

 "The ICRC is insisting that our teams be allowed to visit the hostages to check on their welfare and deliver medications, and for the hostages to be able to communicate with their families," the aid group said, adding that as a humanitarian intermediary, it "does not take part in negotiations leading to the release of hostages."

-Meanwhile, fighting continued around a hospital in northern Gaza that was hit by a shell on Monday, killing at least 12 people according to Gaza's health ministry.
+Meanwhile, fighting continued around a hospital in northern Gaza that was hit by shelling on Monday, killing at least 12 people, according to Gaza's health ministry.
 NPR was unable to independently verify the casualties at the Indonesian Hospital.
 Israel's military says its forces were fired on from within the hospital and that it returned fire, but that "no shells were fired toward the hospital."

+Displaced civilians and medical staff are trapped in the hospital, as Israeli troops battle Hamas fighters in the area.

-Israel, which insists that hospitals in Gaza are being used by Hamas as covert command posts, has received international criticism for attacks that have hit the medical facilities.
+Israel, which insists that Hamas is using hospitals in Gaza as covert command posts, has received international criticism for attacks that have hit the medical facilities.

 "This health facility is under an electrical power (blackout) due to lack of fuel and it also faces severe shortages of water, essential medicines and supplies."